BROCKTON POINT GROUNDS

 The Cambie Street grounds were renamed Larwill Park in 1943 in memory of the old caretaker, who has since become a now-forgotten yet important historical personage from the very early days of athletics and sports in Vancouver.

 Sadly, the name did not remain in use for long.
 During the Second World War, the grounds were re-developed and Larwill Park became a bus depot for long-distance buses in 1946.
 The Greyhound Bus Lines depot remained there until 1993 when it was demolished sometime afterwards.
-Currently the block is occupied by a parking lot.
+Currently the block is occupied by a parking lot and the downtown farmers market.

 Unlike the Vancouver lacrosse teams which moved around from location to location depending on grounds availability over the years, the New Westminster Salmonbellies were firmly ensconced at Queens Park for their home playing field starting from 1890 onwards.
 Prior to the construction of Queens Park, Townsend’s Field nearby was used during the first season for New Westminster.